a salute to Palette de Bine of Mont Tremblant, Quebec

 palette de bine of mont tremblant, quebec, makes pure and delicious chocolate

 Christine Blais is an architect by profession; a chocolate maker by passion.
-I visited her in her tiny chocolate kitchen and shop in Mont Tremblant, Quebec, earlier this year, and was so glad I made the trip–especially in view of news you will read at the end of the post.
+I visited her in her tiny chocolate kitchen and shop in Mont Tremblant, Quebec, in 2017, and was so glad I made the trip–especially in view of news you will read at the end of the post.

 Mont Tremblant is a scenic 90-minute drive from Montreal’s international airport, and normally, I would have doddled my way along taking pictures.
 But it was pouring rain for the entire journey, so I quickly made my way to this tiny piece of chocolate heaven and learned much in my two-hour visit.